Famous/framework/docs/guides/states.md

         }
     });

-Behaviors functions respond to changes in these defined states.
+Behavior functions respond to changes in these defined states.
 When a state value (e.g. `clickCount`) is listed as a parameter to a behavior function, that function will be called whenever that value changes.

     FamousFramework.component('example', {
         behaviors: {